6 a.m. to 5 p.m.

-The 2018 event offers 47, 67, and 100-mile route options that will take riders along beautiful rural back roads through farmlands and valleys in King and Snohomish Counties.
+The event offers 50-, 70-, and 100-mile route options that will take riders along beautiful rural backroads through farmlands and valleys in King and Snohomish Counties.

 Description of Route Options

-All routes start and end at Marymoor Park, for more information on the Start/Finish line, parking, and the finish line festival see the Ride Details page.
+All routes start and end at Marymoor Park.
+For more information on the start line, parking, and the finish line festival see the Ride Details page.
 The routes divide at two places depending on your mileage goals.

-Please be aware that there is a running event happening in Carnation the same day as our event, and riders on all routes may experience some delays.
 There are usually other events taking place in the Valley during this day.
 Please be prepared to stop as needed and obey all commands from traffic control officers.
-They will do their best to get you through quickly!
+They will do their best to get you through quickly.

 This route is hilly, climbing in and out of the Snoqualmie Valley.
-If you are looking for a challenge that you can finish in 3 to 5 hours, this is the route for you!
+If you are looking for a challenge that you can finish in 3 to 5 hours, this is the route for you.
+2,235 feet elevation gain poses a wonderful challenge early in the season in preparation for longer rides.

-This route is hilly with nearly 4,185 feet of elevation gain, so be prepared for a great, challenging century!
+This route is hilly with about 4,400 feet of elevation gain, so be prepared for a great, challenging century!

 Hosted by outstanding Cascade Bicycle Club volunteers.

 Rest stop for riders on the 100-mile route at Maltby Elementary School.
-This location will have portable restrooms, water, ride snacks and a mechanic from Performance Bicycle available.
+This location will have portable restrooms, water, ride snacks and a mechanic.

-Rest stop for riders on the 47, 67 and 100-mile routes at Carnation Farms just outside the town of Carnation.
-This location will have portable restrooms, water, ride snacks.
+Rest stop for riders on the 50, 70 and 100-mile routes.
+This location will have a mechanic, portable restrooms, water, and ride snacks.

 Fall City Elementary